KXSP

 KXSP (590 AM) is a commercial radio station licensed to Omaha, Nebraska.
 The station is owned by SummitMedia and it airs a sports format.
-Most weekday afternoon and evening programming is from local hosts, while during mornings, late nights and weekends, KXSP carries the ESPN Radio Network.
+KXSP carries the ESPN Radio Network 24 hours a day.

-KXSP operates at 5,000 watts, using a non-directional transmitter off Sorensen Parkway in North Omaha.
+KXSP operates with 5,000 watts, using a non-directional transmitter off Sorensen Parkway in North Omaha.
 Due to its location near the bottom of the AM dial, as well as Nebraska's flat land (with near-perfect ground conductivity), its signal is easily heard in most of the eastern half of Nebraska, as well as parts of Iowa, Missouri, Kansas and South Dakota.
 It provides grade B coverage as far south as Kansas City as far east as Des Moines, and as far north as Sioux Falls.
 Offices and studios are located on Mercy Road in Omaha's Aksarben Village.
-KXSP programming is also carried on the HD-2 subchannel of KSRZ.
+KXSP programming is also carried on the HD2 subchannels of KEZO-FM and KSRZ.